-151.5.3 Validating the URI
+131.4.9 Validating the URI

-Zend_Uri::factory() will always validate any URI passed to it and will not instantiate a new Zend_Uri subclass if the given URI is found to be invalid.
-However, after the Zend_Uri subclass is instantiated for a new URI or an existing valid one, it is possible that the URI can later become invalid after it is manipulated.
+When using Zend\Uri\UriFactory::factory() the given URI will always be validated and a Zend\Uri\Exception\InvalidArgumentException will be thrown when the URI is invalid.
+However, after the Zend\Uri\UriInterface is instantiated for a new URI or an existing valid one, it is possible that the URI can later become invalid after it is manipulated.